NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 I want a language that exemplifies my ideas in [tooling for tooling](/posts/tooling-for-tooling/).

+[^4]: Okay type systems are almost never simple, but at least simpler
+    than TypeScript's type system.

 And why do I think this is the right time for it?
 There's the obvious answer of the present being the second-best time to start a language, the first-best being 10 years ago.
 But also I think the JavaScript community has evolved a lot in the last ten years.
 People learned TypeScript and with it they started to get comfortable listening to the compiler and modeling their data in types.
 They started playing around with languages like Rust and Swift and Kotlin.
+They started to appreciate good tooling.
 Not to say that people would have rejected a type-safe language ten years ago, but it would have been a lot harder.

 # ReScript/ReasonML